ghost9933/me/README.md

-Here's a revised and personalized GitHub profile README for Nikhil Mhatre, designed to showcase his skills, experience, and educational background effectively.
-This revised version enhances readability and emphasizes key achievements.

----

 ### Hi there 👋
-#### Check out my website at [nikhilmhatre.github.io](https://nikhilmhatre.github.io/)
+#### Check out my website at https://ghost9933.github.io/NikhilMhatrePortFolio/

 # Nikhil Mhatre
 ### Passionate Data Engineer and Software Developer 💻 💖
 Welcome to my GitHub!
 This is where I showcase projects spanning cloud-native applications, big data, and AI.
-I'm currently on the lookout for full-time Software Engineering opportunities starting May 2024.
+I'm currently looking for full-time Software Engineering opportunities starting May 2024.
 Dive in and feel free to reach out!

 ## About Me
-Hello, I'm **Nikhil Mhatre**, a dedicated **Software Developer and Data Engineer** with a specialization in **Cloud Computing and Big Data**.
+Hello, I'm **Nikhil Mhatre**, a dedicated **Software Developer and Data Engineer** specializing in **Cloud Computing and Big Data**.
 I'm finishing up my **Master's in Computer Science** at **University of Texas at Arlington**, boasting a perfect 4.0 GPA.
 My professional journey is marked by roles that span full stack development, database management, and crafting scalable cloud solutions.
 I aim to leverage my extensive tech expertise to drive innovation and efficiency in software engineering.

 ### Nikhil.js